Korail Class 1000: Formation

 An M-M' car pair was numbered 12XX-13XX, 14XX-15XX, or 16XX-17XX, respectively, and there could be multiple trains with the same first 2 digits (such as two 16XX-17XX pairs).
 Additionally, trailer cars (such as two 19XXs instead of a 18XX/19XX pair) have been irregularly placed as well.
 The final formation of two trains was a TC-M-M'-M-M'-M-M'-M-M'-TC formation (four pairs of M-M' car pairs with no trailer car pairs) that allowed for a slightly faster acceleration.

 Older Formations

-When Seoul Subway Line 1 first opened, the Class 1000 cars were arranged in six-car trains, and were expanded to eight-car trains between 1980-1981 before being expanded to 10 cars by the 1990s.
+When Seoul Subway Line 1 first opened, the Class 1000 cars were arranged in six-car trains, and were expanded to eight-car trains between 1980 and 1981 before being expanded to 10 cars by the 1990s.
 A six-car formation was numbered as following (where YY is one integer greater than XX):